opensanctions/site/_content/api.md

 ***Important notice:** If you want to use the API as part of an application your are building, you should either [operate the service locally](/docs/self-hosted/), or [contact us](/contact/) to discuss a service agreement.*

 Running the API on your own premises will guarantee privacy and security, while ensuring your independence from OpenSanctions as a service provider.

-## Endpoints

-In its current iteration, the API includes the following endpoints:

-* [``/search``](https://api.opensanctions.org/#operation/search_search__dataset__get) enables conventional full-text search of the database, including the boolean operators and Lucene syntax available in ElasticSearch.

-* [``/match``](https://api.opensanctions.org/#operation/match_match__dataset__post) lets programmatic users submit a set of entity examples and search all of them at once.
-The results [will be scored](/matcher/) by considering all the supplied attributes (e.g. persons with nationality, birth dates, etc.), rather than search the name only.
-This endpoint should be used to implement know-your-customer (KYC) style list checks against a local set of records.
-Read the [tutorial on using the matching API](/articles/2022-02-01-matching-api/).

-* [``/reconcile``](https://api.opensanctions.org/#tag/Reconciliation) implements the [Reconciliation Service API](https://reconciliation-api.github.io/specs/latest/).
-This [can be used in conjunction with the OpenRefine desktop application](https://docs.openrefine.org/manual/reconciling) to match the rows in a spreadsheet against sanctions or PEPs lists.
-Read the [tutorial on using OpenRefine with OpenSanctions](/articles/2022-01-10-openrefine-reconciliation/).

-* [``/entities/<ID>``](https://api.opensanctions.org/#operation/fetch_entity_entities__entity_id__get) gives users direct access to all the data linked to a specific entity.
-This includes the local graph context of the entity, i.e. any entities linked to or from the given item.

-* [``/statements``](https://api.opensanctions.org/#operation/statements_statements_get) gives users direct access the raw data storage of OpenSanctions, which is a [statement-based data model](/docs/statements/).
-This can be used to determine which property values on a given entity stem from which data source, and when they were first included in that source.